Package insert / prescribing information

 Use extreme caution when employing short-acting barbiturates to control excitement.

-ATROPINE SULFATE OINTMENT: A small amount in the conjunctival sac once or twice a day or as directed by a physician.
+Apply a small amount of ointment to the conjunctival sac once or twice a day, or as directed by a physician.

-Atropine Sulfate Ophthalmic Ointment USP, 1% is supplied in an ophthalmic tip applicator tube in the following size:
+Atropine Sulfate Ophthalmic Ointment, 1% is supplied in an ophthalmic tip applicator tube in the following size:

 PACKAGE/LABEL PRINCIPAL DISPLAY PANEL